-Fragile X-associated disorders (FXD) is a family of genetic conditions that can affect individuals in a variety of ways.
+Fragile X Premutation Associated Conditions (FXPAC) is an umbrella term that collects the possible effects of the FMR1 premutation.
 The conditions are all caused by changes in the gene known as FMR1.
-Fragile X Syndrome (FXS) is caused by a full mutation of the FMR1 gene.
-Fragile X-associated tremor/ataxia syndrome (FXTAS) and Fragile X-associated primary ovarian insufficiency (FXPOI) are caused by a premutation of the FMR1 gene and Fragile X-Neuropsychiatric Disorders (FXAND).
+Fragile X-associated tremor/ataxia syndrome (FXTAS) and Fragile X-associated primary ovarian insufficiency (FXPOI) are caused by a premutation of the FMR1 gene.

 Fragile X-associated primary ovarian insufficiency (FXPOI)